This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 Mounting Compatibility

 How does the platform attach to your specific 4×4?
 Some vehicles have factory mounting points, others have raised roof rails, and some require track mounting systems to be riveted into the roof channel.
 Ensure the platform you choose has a specific mounting kit designed for your exact make and model.
 A generic fit is rarely a good fit when it comes to securing heavy loads on corrugated tracks.
+Have a quick look at the current and most recent options on Amazon for the Mounting Compatibility.

 Accessory Ecosystem